 Chronoswiss -a luxury brand that was established almost three decades ago in Munchen, but then moved to its current location in Lucerne, Switzerland- will soon start selling the new Pacific Collection that includes a pair of chronographs and a three-hander.
 As usual, all versions are powered by Swiss-made movements.
-According to the officially disseminated specification lists, the new timekeepers will be presented in slightly oversized bodies 43 millimeters in diameter that seem to be adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.
+The new collection will arrive in slightly oversized bodies 43 millimeters in diameter that seem to be adequate for the sporty-styled watches with their aggressive color accents and energetically sculpted elements.

 If the new Pacific Collection looks somewhat familiar to you, there is a good chance that this is not an acute case of deja vu and you don’t need to visit a doctor.

 Judging by its look, Chronoswiss probably used the famous IWC Ingenieur line of sporty timekeepers as a powerful source of inspiration.